Contour Field based Elliptical Shape Prior for the Segment Anything Model: Integrated into the Segment Anything Model

-We unroll the Algorithm \ref{algorithm} for solving the modified variational problem into several network layers.
+We unroll the Algorithm \ref{algorithm} into several network layers to bridge the gap between optimization algorithms and deep neural architectures.
 Specifically, the operators $\nabla$ and ``div'' in the alternating iterative scheme are replaced with fixed kernel convolution layers representing discrete gradient and divergence, respectively.
 According to Algorithm \ref{algorithm}, each ESP module outputs an intermediate segmentation function $u^t$, which is used to compute $u^{t+1}$ for the subsequent module.
-The specific structure of the ESP module is illustrated in \figurename~\ref{ESP}.
+The specific structure of the ESP module is illustrated in \figurename\ref{ESP}.
 For simplification, we call SAM with this decoding module as SAM-ESP.